Tournament Informed Adversarial Quality Diversity: Experiments

 We performed 20 replications of the four variants for each adversarial problem with $N_{gen}=10$, $N_{cell}=20$, $N_{task}=50$, and $N_{budget}=\num{100000}$.
 As \textbf{Ranking} and \textbf{Pareto} require additional evaluations to select the tasks, we increased $N_{budget}$ for \textbf{Random} and \textbf{Behavior} so that each variant has the same total number of evaluations, $N_{gen}\cdot (N_{budget}+N_{task}^2\cdot N_{cell})=1.5\,\text{M}$.

 We present the median result (and first and third quartiles in brackets) over the 20 replications in Tab.~\ref{tab:pong} for Pong, Tab.~\ref{tab:cat_and_mouse} for Cat-and-mouse, and Tab.~\ref{tab:pursuers_and_evaders} for Pursuers-and-evaders.
 Bold highlights values that are not significantly different from the best-performing variant on each side, using the Holm-Bonferroni correction applied separately to each adversarial problem, with a p-value of 0.05.
-The supplementary material presents the box plots and swarm plots.
+The box plots and swarm plots are presented in the appendix Sec.~\ref{apx:boxplots}.